 Safeway is having a sale on canned Del Monte corn–but don’t think you’re going to have the opportunity to fill your kitchen with the discounted vegetable.
 Being that the sale price is a ridiculously low 69 cents per can, Safeway has decided to institute a policy of limiting customers to just 5 cans total.
 In fact, there’s a sign next to the corn that says “Limit 5 Per Customer,” and all Safeway employees have been instructed to enforce the rule 100%.

-“We really can’t let anyone buy more than ten cans of corn,” said the company’s CEO Bob “The Situation” Miller.
+“We really can’t let anyone buy more than 5 cans of corn,” said the company’s CEO Bob “The Situation” Miller.
 “I mean, at these prices, if there’s no limit, it’ll be mayhem.
-People will rush int our stores and beat the living hell out of each other, so they can buy all 500 cans that are in stock.
-Del Monte corn is delicious–and 89 cents a can is a fantastic bargain.”
+People will rush into our stores and probably beat the living hell out of each other, so they can buy as much Del Monte corn as possible.
+Del Monte corn is delicious–and 69 cents a can is a fantastic bargain.”

 69 cents is indeed a bargain, says the website cannedcornprices.com, which has extensive data on canned corn prices ranging back to 1872, the year corn was first canned.
 The website receives roughly 2 million hits a day, and the community there has had a lot to say about Safeway’s recent move.
 “Del Monte corn tastes good,” said one commenter at the site.
 “I gotta find a way to buy more than 5 cans.
 I’m gonna go in there, buy 5 cans, then leave, put on a disguise, come back, and buy more corn.”